imagekit-developer/imagekit-javascript/README.md

 Now start the sample application by running:

 ```
-// Run it from project root
+// Run it from the project root
 yarn startSampleApp
 ```